shivanshdave/2020-432/post-class/README.md

 ### Alternative Project 2

-If you feel that you need access to the one-hour alternative, you must email Dr. Love to request it by 5 PM Friday 2020-05-01.
+- Those of you who complete the alternate assignment for Project 2 need to get that in by noon Monday, and you also need to complete the End-of-Term Google Form to be found at https://bit.ly/432-2020-project2-end-form, but substitute Project 1 for Project 2 in the first question on that form.
+- So far, I have received alternative Project 2 assignments from Jason Huang and Matt Siuba.

 ## Homework 5 (optional) is also due at NOON on 2020-05-04.

 Submit via Canvas.
 Here are the people from whom I have received Homework 5.
-Grades posted to Canvas on this.
+Grades will be posted to Canvas on this.

 - Hussam Alqahtani
 - Logan Harper
 - Anna Miller
+- Yiheng Pan
 - Emily Tyszka
 - Gi-Ming Wang